-b) Thermal infrared-sensor based techniques: A number of recent studies suggest that face recognition in the thermal spectrum offers a few distinct advantages over the visible spectrum, including invariance to ambient illumination changes [46], [55], [56],
+2.1.2.
+Thermal infrared-sensor based techniques

-[67].
-This is due to the fact that a thermal infrared sensor measures the heat energy radiation emitted by the face rather than the light reflectance.
-In outdoor environments, and particularly in direct sunlight, illumination invariance only holds true to good approximation for the Long-Wave Infrared (LWIR: $8-14\mu m$ ) spectrum, which is fortunately measured by the less expensive uncooled thermal infrared camera technology.
-Human skin has high emissivity in the Long-Wave Infrared (MWIR: $3-5\mu m$ ) spectrum and even higher emissivity in the LWIR spectrum making face imagery by and large invariant to illumination variations in these spectra.
+A number of studies suggests that face recognition in the thermal spectrum offers some distinct advantages over that in the visible spectrum, including invariance to ambient illumination changes [18-21].
+This is due to the fact that a thermal infrared sensor measures the energy of heat radiation emitted by the face rather than the reflected light.
+In outdoor environments, and particularly in direct sunlight, illumination invariance only holds true to good approximation for the long-wave infrared (LWIR: $8-14\,\mu\text{m}$) spectrum, which is fortunately measured by the less expensive uncooled thermal infrared camera technology.
+Human skin has high emissivity in the medium-wave infrared (MWIR: $3-5\,\mu\text{m}$) spectrum and even higher emissivity in the LWIR spectrum making face imagery by and large invariant to illumination variations in these spectra.

-Appearance-based face recognition algorithms applied to thermal infrared imaging consistently performed better than when applied to visible imagery, under various lighting conditions and facial expressions [35], [51], [54], [56].
-Further performance improvements were achieved using decision-based fusion [56].
-In contrast to other techniques, Srivastana and Liu [57], performed face recognition in the space of Bessel function parameters.
+Appearance-based face recognition algorithms applied to thermal infrared imaging consistently performed better than when applied to visible imagery under variable lighting conditions [22,23,19,24].
+Further performance improvements can be achieved using decision-based fusion [19].
+In contrast to other techniques, Srivastana and Liu [25], performed face recognition in the space of Bessel function parameters.
 First, they decompose each infrared face image using Gabor filters.
 Then, they represent the face by modelling the marginal density of the Gabor filter coefficients using Bessel functions.
-This approach has further been improved by Buddharaju et al. [14].
-Recently, Friedrich and Yeshurun [26] showed that IR-based recognition is less sensitive to changes in 3D head pose and facial expression.
+This approach has further been improved by Buddharaju et al. [26].
+Recently, Friedrich and Yeshurun [27] showed that IR-based recognition is also less sensitive to changes in head pose and facial expression.

 A thermal sensor generates imaging features that uncover thermal characteristics of the face pattern.
 Another advantage of thermal infrared imaging in face recognition is the existence of a direct relationship to underlying physical anatomy such as vasculature.
 Indeed, thermal face recognition algorithms attempt to take advantage of such anatomical information of the human face as unique signatures.
-The use of vessel structure for human identification has been studied during recent years using traits such as hand vessel patterns [33], [39], finger vessel patterns [41], [52] and vascular networks from thermal facial images [47].
-In [15] a novel methodology that consists of a statistical face segmentation and a physiological feature extraction algorithm, and a matching procedure of the vascular network from thermal facial imagery has been proposed.
+The use of vessel structure for human identification has been studied during recent years using traits such as hand vessel patterns [28,29], finger vessel patterns [30,31] and vascular networks from thermal facial images [32].
+In [33] a novel methodology that consists of a statistical face segmentation and a physiological feature extraction algorithm, and a matching procedure of the vascular network from thermal facial imagery has been proposed.

 The down side of employing near infrared and thermal infrared sensors is that glare reflections and opaque regions appear in presence of subjects wearing prescription glasses, plastic and sun glasses.
-For a large proportion of individuals the regions around the eyes - that is an area of high interest to face recognition systems - become occluded and therefore less discriminant [5], [38].
+For a large proportion of individuals the regions around the eyes-that is an area of high interest to face recognition systems-become occluded and therefore less discriminant [34,35].

-B. Multi-sensor based techniques
+2.2.
+Multi-sensor based techniques

-In the biometric literature several classifiers have been used to concatenate and consolidate the match scores of multiple independent matchers of biometric traits [17] [7], [10], [42], [65].
-In [13] a HyperBF network is used to combine matchers based on voice and face features.
-Ross and Jain [49] use decision tree and linear discriminant classifiers for classifying the match scores pertaining to the face, fingerprint and hand geometry modalities.
-In [48] three different colour channels of a face image are independently subjected to LDA and then combined.
+In the biometric literature several classifiers have been used to concatenate and consolidate the match scores of multiple independent matchers of biometric traits [36-40].
+In [41] a HyperBF network is used to combine matchers based on voice and face features.
+Ross and Jain [42] use decision tree and linear discriminant classifiers for classifying the match scores pertaining to the face, fingerprint and hand geometry modalities.
+In [43] three different color channels of a face image are independently subjected to LDA and then combined.